VenturianTome/VenturianTome/src/4.World/PIE_Team.md

 ## | Equipment / Teams
 - PIE has a legit white van that used to say "Scotch" \[2:27 - *Haunted By Sonic*]
 - PIE members carry cameras during investigations \[8:35 - *Funny Horror Game*]
-- PIE has a "secret sauce" to transform people back into humans; it's a mixture of chocolate pudding, graham crackers, and gunpowder ingested with a match \[4:48 - *Hell's Island Pt.1*]
+- PIE has a "secret sauce" to transform people back into humans; it's a mixture of chocolate pudding, graham crackers, and gunpowder ingested with a match \[4:48 - *I Am The Puppet*]
 - A meteor once fell outside a city in New Mexico and PIE collected a small egg from inside; there was a beaver and a dinosaur in the egg and the dinosaur \(that sings like Justin Bieber) became PIE's secret weapon \[6:33 / 10:43 - *Johnny Ghost L4D*]
 - PIE has a Peanut Butter Trap \("for Bigfoot and Bigfoot only") \[17:01 - *Johnny Ghost L4D*]
 - They have a paranormal machine gun \[2:16 - *Playable Animatronics 17*]